Lexicon

 ORIGINAL

-Progression of automation stages reflecting V/C: Assistive (100% human review), Supervised (<100% via sampling/flagging), Delegated (autonomous within bounds; human handles exceptions), Autonomous (no human review; automated/deferred verification).
-Progression determined by V/C ratio and verification mechanism.
+Progression of automation stages reflecting V/C: Assistive (100% human review), Supervised (sampled review with flagging), Delegated (autonomous within bounds, human handles exceptions), Autonomous (no human review, automated or deferred verification).
+Progression governed by V/C ratio and the verification mechanism available at each stage.

 B